ryvn-mango/aws-rds-postgres/README.md

 | egress_cidr_blocks | List of CIDR blocks to allow egress traffic from the database | `list(string)` | `["0.0.0.0/0"]` |
 | tags | A mapping of tags to assign to all resources | `map(string)` | `{}` |

+## Naming Constraints

+- name_prefix: 1–63 chars, lowercase, starts with a letter, contains only letters, numbers, and hyphens; no trailing hyphen; no consecutive hyphens.
+- database_name: 1–63 chars, lowercase, starts with a letter, contains only letters, numbers, and underscores.
+- username: 1–63 chars, lowercase, starts with a letter, contains only letters and numbers; reserved names not allowed: `postgres`, `rdsadmin`.

 ## Outputs

 | Name | Description |